-With options like Mailchimp, Constant Contact and many more, once you set up a template, it can lay the foundation for your email campaigns.
+With options like Mailchimp and Constant Contact to name a few, once you set up a template, it can lay the foundation for your email campaigns.
 You can easily populate them with text and images.
 You can also monitor your email marketing campaign’s performance to see what works or what you may need to tweak.

 There are a host of reasons why ignoring your business website in favor of you FB page is a bad practice.
 Along with privacy breaches, Social Media sites such as Facebook, Instagram and the like may seem all well and good.
 But if you’re using them as your home-base, you could lose all of your content!

-All too often business owners simply post new information to their Facebook page rather than their actual business website.
+All too often business owners simply post new information to their FB page rather than their actual business website.
 They may not have the technical expertise or knowledge to do otherwise.
 So this is the quick, easy and cheaper way to get new info about their biz out there.
-However, what may seem cheaper/easier to you initially may not be convenient for your customers.
-So this could be costing you more in the long run.
+What may seem cheaper/easier to you may not be convenient for your customers and could be costing you more in the long run.

-Your actual website needs to have current info too such as upcoming events, new products or services etc.
+Your actual website needs to be kept updated too.
+Include current info such as upcoming events, new products or services etc.

 Blog about your last show – include photos, successes, encounters.
 It’s a treasure trove of potential high-quality relevant content which you can share and is really good for SEO (search engine optimization) purposes too!!